Ayushjain2205/gamepad/README.md

 Gamepad is the **first bot-free onchain arcade.**
 It’s as easy as making a TikTok, but instead of videos you’re creating games you actually own, share, and monetize.

----

-Would you like me to also add a **"Tech Stack" section in bullets** (Next.js, MiniKit, Worldchain, Solidity, Sandpack, Together AI, Qwen) so it looks even more standard for GitHub?